Fluffy and moist keto Krispy Kreme donuts with perfect glaze icing! These glazed Keto Donuts are super easy to make with only 10 ingredients.

 Here are the ingredients you'll need for the keto glaze:

-- Mix together all of your donut ingredients.
-I did this with a whisk and a mixing bowl, no fancy tools required!
+Mix all of your donut ingredients in a large mixing bowl.
+I did this with a whisk and a mixing bowl, no food processor or electric mixer is required.

-- Spray donut pan with coconut spray and fill approximately ⅔ of the way.
+Spray the donut pan or silicone donut pan with coconut oil spray and fill about ⅔ of the way up.

-- Bake in oven for 14-16 minutes or until lightly browned.
-Allow Keto donuts to cool in pan for 5 minutes then move to a cooling rack to cool completely.
+Bake in the oven for 14-16 minutes or until golden brown.
+Allow Keto donuts to cool in the pan for 5 minutes then move to a cooling rack to cool completely before serving with a cup of coffee!

 How To Make Keto Glaze

-- Allow them to cool while you make the glaze.
+- Allow keto donuts to cool on a wire rack while you make the glaze.

-- Melt butter in sauce pan and add in sweetener.
+- Melt butter in a saucepan and add in sweetener.
 Stir until sweetener is completely melted then add in vanilla.
 Stir over medium heat for about 5 minutes.
 You can also complete this step in the microwave.

 - Dip each cooled donut into the glaze and allow to cool completely.